kelvin-homann/rest-client/REST/libs/jaxrs-ri/third-party-license-readme.txt

    notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

-3. Neither the name of the copyright holders nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+3. Neither the tags of the copyright holders nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.